Default sidemenu image

 Scott Cappelli and Jonathon Curci—two of the coastal area’s premier luxury real estate experts—recently closed the sale on the spacious home located at 2419 Santiago Drive in Newport Beach, which was listed for sale at $4.1 million.

-“For each and every transaction Cappelli and Curci close, they make a donation on the client’s behalf to Cancer for College and The Luevano Foundation.”
+“For Every Transaction Cappelli and Curci Close, They Donate on the Client’s Behalf to Cancer for College and the Luevano Foundation.”

 Photography courtesy of interior designer Shannon Wilkins of Prairie Home Styling.